Chieze-Franklin/Bolt.js-Book/setting-up-bolt.md

 On your browser, navigate to `{{config-host}}:{{config-port}}` to start working in the Bolt environment.
 Using the default config values, that should be `localhost:400`.

 And that's all there is to it.

+## Setup View

+The very first time you run Bolt you will be shown the setup view.